 - Subscription renewals: Sales data appears in Sales Analytics as revenue attributed to the Direct source.
 Renewal sales are filtered out of the Purchase Funnel, Abandoned Cart, and Traffic Sources panels.

 See how your blog or podcast is performing

 If you're a blogger or podcaster, RSS Subscribers estimates the number of people who subscribe to your RSS feed.

 Why am I not seeing the traffic I expect?

 Analytics is a useful tool for tracking how your site is performing, but it's always to some extent an estimate.
 For example, if several people in the same office read a blog post, all using same IP address, they may display as one unique visitor.
-Also, data in Analytics can take up to 60 minutes to update, so very recent activity won't always appear instantly.
+Also, data in Analytics can take up to two hours to update, so very recent activity won't always appear instantly.

 To get the most out of Analytics, check it frequently.
 Pay attention to long-term trends and unexpected spikes or dips in traffic.

 To increase site traffic over time:

 - Use our marketing tools and integrations to promote your site.

 - Optimize your site to increase its chances of displaying in search engine results.